HM Land Registry’s Digital ID Standard: What, When, How?

 HM Land Registry, along with the Law Society, the Chartered Institute for Legal Executives and the Council for Licensed Conveyancers recognised the need within the conveyancing industry for a ‘secure, efficient and convenient means of identifying the parties to a transaction, particularly during a pandemic’.

-Enter the ‘Safe Harbour’ announcement.
-So, what does this ‘Safe Harbour’ standard look like?
+Enter the ‘Digital ID Standard’ announcement.
+So, what does this Digital ID Standard look like?
 When will this proposal come into effect?
 Most importantly, what does this mean for conveyancers?
 We discuss the above and more below.

-What does the proposed ‘Safe Harbour Standard’ mean?
+What does the proposed ‘Digital ID Standard’ mean?

-Of course, this prompts the question: what are the requirements that, when met, guarantee conveyancers this ‘Safe Harbour’?
+Of course, this prompts the question: what are the requirements that, when met, guarantee conveyancers this ‘Digital ID Standard’?
 1) Obtain evidence from the client

 To meet this requirement, they must hold a form of evidence that can be checked by verifying cryptographic security features within that evidence.
 The security features must include an electronically held photo of the identity against which biometric facial recognition checks may be made.
 This can be a biometric passport, identity card or UK biometric residence permit.